1,000+ Opportunities

 6M in Energy Efficiency Grants for Local Governments Email: vaenergy@energy. virginia. gov virginia energy divisions Geology and Mineral Resources eVA Report and Resource Center

-Based on current listing details, eligibility includes: Municipalities, counties, cities, and other local entities in Virginia that are not eligible for direct formula funding from DOE.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities, counties, cities, and other local entities in Virginia that are not eligible for direct formula funding from DOE.
+Confirm the full requirements in the official notice before applying.